icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 Machine Learning can be powerful, but it is not magic.

 Whenever you apply Machine Learning to solve a problem, you are going to be working in some specific problem domain.
-To get good results, you or your team will need "substantive expertise" AKA "domain knowledge."
+To get good results, you or your team will need "substantive expertise" (to re-use a phrase from earlier), which is related to "domain knowledge."
 Learn what you can, for yourself...
-But you should also **collaborate.** You'll have better results if you collaborate with [domain experts](https://en.wikipedia.org/wiki/Subject-matter_expert#Domain_expert_(software)).
+But you should also **collaborate with experts.** You'll have better results if you collaborate with [subject-matter experts and domain experts](https://en.wikipedia.org/wiki/Subject-matter_expert#Domain_expert_(software)).

 ### Machine Learning and User Experience (UX)